Scroll Area

 <p className={styles.paragraph}>

-And in that moment, standing beneath the ancient light of distant
+And in that moment, standing beneath the ancient light of distant suns, she realized the profound truth that

-from the cosmos nor insignificant within it.
-She was exactly what
+she was neither separate from the cosmos nor insignificant within it.
+She was exactly what happens when

-happens when stars dream, when the universe learns to think, when
+stars dream, when the universe learns to think, when infinity folds itself into a single point of awareness

-I am here, I am alive, I am home.
+and whispers: I am here, I am alive, I am home.

 </p>